Synvya/sdk/docs/docs.md

 # AgentStr Documentation

 ## Overview
 AgentStr is a Python library that provides tools for interacting with Nostr marketplaces.
-The main components are the `Merchant` class and supporting data structures for managing stalls and products.
+The main components are the `MerchantTools` class, the `BuyerTools` class, and supporting data structures for managing stalls and products.

 ## Core Components

-### Merchant Class
+### MerchantTools Class
-The `Merchant` class is a toolkit that allows merchants to manage their marketplace presence on Nostr.
+The `MerchantTools` class is a toolkit that allows merchants to manage their marketplace presence on Nostr.
 It handles:
 - Profile management
 - Stall management
 - Product management